 Calathea Plants for Sale Online

-Calathea Plants, also known as cathedral windows, peacock plant or zebra plant are one of the most popular house plants sold today.
-Their beautiful leaves display shades of green, white, red and cream and have unique textures that add interest to any decor.
-They are easy to care for, and a great starter plant for up and coming house plant growers.
+Calathea Plants, also known as cathedral windows, peacock plants, prayer-plants, or zebra plants, are among the most popular house plants sold today.
+Their beautiful leaves display bright green, white, red, and cream shades and have unique textures that add interest to any decor.
+They are easy to care for and a great starter plant for new house plant growers.

-Calatheas are beautiful houseplants, that can be used to bring a tropical feel to even the smallest apartment or office.
-There are many different varieties of calathea available today.
-Calatheas are often referred to as Zebra Plant, Peacock Plant, or Prayer Plants in reference to their ability to fold up their leaves at night.
+Calatheas are beautiful houseplants that can bring a tropical feel to even the smallest apartment or office.
 The tops of the leaves are often striped, and the undersides typically are a lovely shade of burgundy purple.
 There are many different varieties of calathea available today.

-Calathea's ornate foliage creates a significant impact when placed on tables or desks.
+The Calathea plants' ornate foliage creates a significant impact when placed on tables or desks at home or office.
 Calatheas can ultimately grow to heights of 2.5 to 3 feet, but they are very slow growers and can live on tabletops for many years without worry.
-Calatheas are an indoor plant and should not be left outside during the late fall through spring.
+Calatheas are indoor plants and should not be left outside during the late fall through spring.
 We do not recommend planting calathea outdoors unless you live in zones 11 and 12.

 Calathea is part of the Marantaceae family of plants, which is a family of plants from tropical areas of the world, and most are native to Brazil.
 They are well-known for their broad, colorful leaves.
 The wide leaves make them very popular for areas of low light.
 In nature, they are typically found in jungles and at the base of trees.